Economic history of the Russian Federation

 After the dissolution of the Soviet Union in 1991 and the end of its centrally-planned economy, the Russian Federation succeeded it under president Boris Yeltsin.
 The Russian government used policies of shock therapy to liberalize the economy as part of the transition to a market economy, causing a sustained economic recession.
 GDP per capita levels returned to their 1991 levels by the mid-2000s.
 The economy of Russia is much more stable today than in the early 1990s, but inflation still remains an issue.
 Historically and currently, the Russian economy has differed sharply from major developed economies because of its weak legal system, underdevelopment of modern economic activities, technological backwardness, and lower living standards.

+Russia began its transition to a market economy in January 1992.
+It was formally recognized as such by the European Union in May 2002 and by the United States in June 2002.

 Historical background

 Economic history of the Russian Empire

 Russian national income per capita increased and moved to closer to the most developed economies of Northern and Western Europe from the late 17th century to the 1740s.
 After the 1740s, the Russian economy stagnated and declined.
 In the 18th century, Russian national income per capita was about 40–70% of British per capita income but higher than Poland's.
 By 1860, Russian GDP per capita was similar to that of Japan; one-third of GDP per capita in the United States or the United Kingdom; and twice that of China or India.
 Russia was a late industrializer.

 Serfdom, which held back development of the wage labor market and created a shortage of labor for industry, was abolished in 1861.
 In the aftermath, GDP per capita was volatile and did not substantially increase.
 Steady economic growth began in the 1890s, alongside a structural transformation of the Russian economy.
 By the time World War I started, more than half the Russian economy was still devoted to agriculture.
 By the early 20th century, the Russian economy had fallen further behind the American and British economies.
 From the late 19th century to the early 20th century, the economy grew at a similar pace as the Japanese economy and faster than the Brazilian, Indian and Chinese economies.

 Despite all this Russian Empire from the beginning of the reign of Nicholas II, it began to change dramatically in economic terms.
 It was the fastest growing economy in the world, the average GDP growth was higher than the Western European one, and the volume of production per capita was equal to it.
 The standard of living also grew high.